 2. Congress shall have power to enforce this article by appropriate legislation.

 Although President Abraham Lincoln had issued the Emancipation Proclamation on January 1, 1863, there were several problems with relying on it to ensure an end to slavery in the U.S. The proclamation was issued using Lincoln’s war powers and there was concern it could be seen as temporary.
 The proclamation also only freed slaves, it did not abolish slavery itself.
-It also applied only to the states that were in active rebellion on January 1, 1863, but did not apply to slave-holding border states or to areas of Confederate states already under Union control at the time.
+It also applied only to the states that actively rebelled on January 1, 1863, but did not apply to slave-holding border states or to areas of Confederate states already under Union control at the time.

 A 2012 film, Lincoln, produced by Stephen Spielberg, was based on the fight to pass the 13th Amendment.